 A total of 218 residents completed the second survey.
 Option C emerged as the preferred design, with Snider Recreation also taking the resident comments into consideration as they worked to finalize the playground design.
 Click here to view the survey results.

 Below are the three design options shared with the community during this second phase of outreach.

-In mid-February, a letter was sent to all residents living within a half mile of Oxford Park to seek feedback from children and adults as to what features the new Oxford Park playground should offer.
-The surveys were available online from February 16-March 16.
+Property owners within half a mile of Oxford Park were invited to complete online surveys relative to general design features for the new playground.
+The surveys were live February 16-March 16.
 Ten children completed the worksheet and 69 adults participated in the online survey.
 Below are some of the key findings: